surmon-china/wordpress-theme-one/README.md

 # One

-This is a theme template for wordpress.
+A blog theme for wordpress.

 ![](https://raw.githubusercontent.com/surmon-china/wordpress-theme-one/master/screenshot/one.png)